 Journal if you feel like it

 Watch the rain/the sunrise

-Read something light or inspirational (don't read anything sad, controversial, negative, challenging - not this time, leave it for the day you've sufficiently recovered)
+Read something light or inspirational (read nothing sad, controversial, negative, challenging - not this time, leave it for the day you've sufficiently recovered)

-When you feel rested enough and the feeling of overwhelm has sufficiently subsided - you can start reintroducing other activities into your daily routine:
+When you feel rested enough and the overwhelm has subsided, you can reintroduce other activities into your daily routine: